 - Make clinical practice more fun!

-In order to become an ASLM Registered SMA Practitioner or Facilitator, you are required to complete three steps:
+In order to become an ASLM Certified SMA Facilitator, you are required to complete three steps:

-- Assessment of your understanding of the protocol
+- Complete a short exam to assess your understanding of the protocol

-- A brief report of your first SMA for peer review
+- Submit a report of your first SMA for peer review